zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 We also use this mechanism to route via a TCP relay if we are in TCP-only mode.

-Note: this protocol should also be usable for announcing DHT Group Chats, replacing the use of the onion there.

 #### Forwarding protocol overview
 If a peer wishes to send a packet to a destination via a forwarder which is a DHT node, they send a Forward Request packet containing the packet and the DHT